-On Wednesday the 3rd of March RTE broadcast, RTE Investigates: Ireland’s Illegal Adoptions.
+On Wednesday the 3rd of March RTE broadcasts, and RTE Investigates the history of illegal adoptions in Ireland.
 The documentary reported on the history of illegal adoptions in Ireland and those that facilitated the practice.
-The programme featured interviews with numerous people who had only become aware of the circumstances of their illegal adoptions in recent years.
+The program featured interviews with numerous people who had only become aware of the circumstances of their illegal adoptions in recent years.

 It was the transferring of files to TUSLA from St Patrick’s Guild Catholic Adoption Society, which had been run by the Religious Sisters of Charity, that brought to light the extent of the illegal adoptions.
 TUSLA contacted those that had been illegally adopted.
 Some of the people contacted were not even aware that they were not the biological children of their parents and many were advanced in years when they became aware.